Solving Medium Sized Traveling Salesman Problems

 Idea 3: Lower Bounds

 So far we’ve used upper bounds in B&B to proactively stop searching.
 We can also use lower bounds to achieve even more pruning, although the concepts and implementation are more complex.
-We said that if our current partial tour exceeds the upper bound, we can stop.
-In fact, we can stop even if the current partial tour hasn’t exceeded the upper bound, if we are certain that any completed tour from this point will exceed the upper bound, even without computing them directly.
-Formally, if \(L^\* := [the shortest remaining tour]\) we want to find some \(L\) such that we can guarantee \(L \leq L^*\), even if we don’t know what \(L^*\) is.
-It’s not obvious, but there are many ways to do this that result in different possible values of \(L\).
-Among these, we want to find a tight lower bound, i.e. a value of \(L\) that is as close as possible to \(L^*\).
+We said that if our current partial tour exceeds the upper bound, we can stop searching.
+Sometimes we can do better, and stop searching even if the current partial tour hasn’t exceeded the upper bound, if we are certain that any completed tour from this point will exceed the upper bound, even without computing them directly.
+This amounts to determining some quantity \(L\) such that any tour consistent with the selections made so far must have length at least \(L\).
+Equivalently, if \(L^* := [the shortest remaining tour]\) we want to find some \(L\) such that we can guarantee \(L \leq L^*\), even though we don’t know what \(L^*\) is.
+Once we establish this \(L\), if it happens to be larger than our current best tour length \(U\), we can immediately stop searching down this branch of the search tree and try something else, because we know that we can’t hope to improve on our current best.

 [code, graph]